Frequently Asked Questions

 • In our research, we capture sources of meaning by finding paths of attention that feel meaningful to attend to.
 This results in a data object we call a “values card”.

 We are building on top of a theory of moral learning that has been fleshed out by philosophers like Charles Taylor and Ruth Chang.
 In short, we think there is a developmental structure to values.
-We operate by a set of values, and upon realizing our set is incomplete for a novel situation, we “grapple” with the situation, leading to a new value that we can understand as a gain in wisdom, because it fixes a kind of problem with our previous set of values.
-Living at the edge of our wisdom, by the values we think best constitute a good life, tends to feel meaningful.
+We operate by a set of values, and upon realizing our set is incomplete for a novel situation, we “grapple” with the situation, leading to a new value that we can understand as a “gain in wisdom”, because it fixes a kind of problem with our previous set of values.

-For more on this, see our thoughts on moral learning.
+For more on this, see our paper.

 • We believe wisdom is dispersed amongst us, rather than concentrated in a small elite.
 People who have lived through unique life experiences, forcing them to grapple with unique moral situations, are likely to have the wisest values for those contexts.
 And there are many incommensurable wise ways of living, each depending on the subject and context.